borntofrappe/fullstack-d3/README.md

 - the labels and ticks above the legend are hidden when hovering on the legend, allowing to focus on the highlight

 - the mini-histogram are attributed a color based on the selected date

+### Radar Weather Chart

+The second complex visualization focuses on a radial line chart, studying the weather dataset through multiple metrics.